 A typical shotgun shell must be relatively short and wide, with straight walls and operate at low pressure (this is partly why smoothbore shotgun shells travel slower and shorter than pistol and rifle rounds).
 However, rifled shotguns fire solid slugs that travel farther and more accurately than the typical spread shot from smooth bore barrels.

 As previously mentioned, shotguns usually fire shells filled with shot (tiny pellets) that spread out after leaving the barrel.
 This spread shot is arguably the firearm’s most defining characteristic.

-The efficacy of shotguns in the civilian and military spheres has been apparent since adoption of the firearm began in the 19th century.
+The efficacy of custom shotguns in the civilian and military spheres has been apparent since adoption of the firearm began in the 19th century.

 Although shotguns were mostly used for hunting and sport prior to the 20th century, the World Wars saw a significant reintroduction of shotguns for military use — especially during the trench warfare of WW1 and the jungle combat of the Pacific War during WWII.

 Since then, the shotgun has remained a specialty weapon for modern military units.
 Many effective uses have been associated with all types of shotguns.
 For example, shotguns are an immensely popular firearm for hunting, sport shooting, and self-defense (especially at short range).
 So long as you keep your shotgun clean, you’ll be able to rely on it as a multi use tool.

 They have immense stopping power (more than most pistols and rifles) and outstanding offensive capabilities, thus making them a favorite tactical weapon for law enforcement agencies and military units.